-- $1. \ For those companies with business transaction with the Company, please fill in \ 1.$ - 2.
+- 1. For those companies with business transaction with the Company, please fill in 1. - 2.
 For those companies with short-term financing needs, please fill in 2.

-Note2: The above transactions between parent and subsidiary are eliminated when preparing the consolidated financial statements.
+Note2: The above transactions had already been eliminated in the preparation of the consolidated financial statements.